 - What things has God shown you to pursue that are so important you will live downwardly mobile instead of upwardly mobile according to society’s ideas of success?

-- What things has God shown that would compel you to take a job with half your current salary to put you in a place you could more fully pursue His vision?
+- What things has God shown that would compel you to take a job with half your current salary to put you in a place where you could more fully pursue His vision?

 We can describe Biblical vision as a compelling picture of a future God has shown you that you will pursue faithfully to see become a reality.
 Consider these questions before God as we look ahead to our planning for the new year.